Alecktos/me-mover/README.md

     -show-destination   Destination root directory for tv-shows.
     -movie-destination  Destination directory for movies

+### Subtitles
+Subtitles of types .srt, .smi, .ssa, .ass, .vtt will be renamed to the name of the video being moved.

 ### Misc
 A parent directory will be created for each moved movie.